Hi-5 (Australian TV series): Format

 Hi-5 is a variety-style series for preschoolers which features music as an integral part of its premise.
 Aimed at children aged between two and eight, the series incorporates educational trends with a pop music appeal, using song and movement to capture the attention of children.
 The series employs central themes of exploration and discovery, providing children with an opportunity for a "sensitive exploration of their world".
 Hi-5 encourages children to "take a joyous and active part in life", with active participation encouraged.
 The program features five presenters who are collectively known as Hi-5, and perform songs as a group as well as presenting individual segments.
 All segments are integrated with music as a tool to highlight the key concepts of each episode.

-The Shapes in Space segment focuses on visual and spatial awareness, with the presenter exploring shapes, colour and everyday materials such as boxes and playdough.
+The Shapes in Space segment focuses on visual and spatial awareness, with the presenter exploring shapes, colour, and everyday materials such as boxes and playdough.
 Musicality is explored through Making Music, with an emphasis on pitch, rhythm, beat, melody, and using a variety of real and pretend instruments.
 The presenter of Body Move encourages children to participate in movement and dance, developing physical coordination and motor development.
 Linguistics and aural skills are at the centre of the Word Play segment, featuring a puppet named Chatterbox who assists in the exploration of language through stories and rhymes.
 Puzzles and Patterns has a focus on logical thinking and mathematics, with a puppet named Jup Jup used as a tool for the presenter to complete puzzles or solve problems.

 The final segment in which the cast comes together is entitled Sharing Stories, where a story is told that explores interpersonal relationships and emotions.
-The episodes are bookended with a Song of the Week; a pop-style feature song which corresponds with the weekly theme and sets an educational topic for the week's episodes.
+The episodes begin and end with a Song of the Week; a pop-style feature song which corresponds with the weekly theme and sets an educational topic for the week's episodes.

 The 2017 revived series featured new puppet characters, the Jupsters, who were introduced as the family of previously established character Jup Jup.
 The revival also retained a segment introduced in Hi-5 House, entitled The Chatterbox.
 This segment focuses on the discovery of language through simple words and phrases, and features the puppet Chatterbox, who teaches a toy robot named Tinka (Ellen Wright-Folan) how to speak.